 Once your vehicle is prepared for winter driving, it is time to face the elements.
 Snow and ice can accumulate quickly, making roads slippery and slow.
 By following these tips, you can be a safe winter driver if you are an experienced or a new driver.

-Road conditions in the winter are generally worse than in other seasons (get fall driving tips), which can make trips take longer.
+Road conditions in the winter are generally worse than driving in fall or other seasons, which can make trips take longer.
 It is best to take your time and drive according to the weather conditions.
-If the conditions are too hazardous for driving, find a safe place to pull over and wait for conditions to improve.
+If the conditions are too hazardous, find a safe place to pull over and wait for conditions to improve.
 It is better to be delayed and arrive safely.
-Let someone know you are on the road and where you are going.
-Check-in when you arrive at your destination.
+Let someone know you are on the road, where you are going, and check in when you arrive at your destination.

 Driving in winter is unpredictable.
 Many drivers think that they can handle winter road conditions just because they live in Ontario, but you can always improve your driving ability.
-You can also take a winter driving course taught by a professional.
+You can also take a winter driving course and practice driving defensively.

-When you are driving for long distances helps layer up, but make sure that you still have full mobility to see safety and drive comfortably.
+When you drive long distances, it helps to layer up but ensure that you still have full mobility to see safety and drive comfortably.

 Slow down and adjust your driving speed to match road and weather conditions.
 You should give yourself enough distance to stop safely in dry road conditions, known as the two-second rule.
-You should double your distance in slippery or icy conditions – allowing at least a four-second distance between you and the car in front of you.
+It would be best to double your distance in slippery or icy conditions – allowing at least a four-second distance between you and the car in front of you.

-If you find yourself behind a snowplow, keep extra distance and pass them only when it is safe to do so.
+If you find yourself behind a snowplow, keep extra distance and pass them only when it is safe.

 You have less control over your vehicle when you use cruise control.
 In overdrive, the engine will not help slow your car down.